No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/theorems/definition-of-object-concept.md

 Note: A = {−B} does not imply strict logical negation, but rather expresses a morphic structure where A is defined as a semantic vector space constructed in opposition to B. This oppositional embedding forms the basis for differential operations such as A − B, and under additive semantics, allows near-reconstruction of A: A − (A − B) ≈ A (empirically cos_sim ≈ 0.8 in word2vec).

+black = {−white}
+   ⇔  black − white ≈ Δ⃗_black_white
+   ⇔  black is situated morphically as “that which is inverse to white”

 This document and all conceptual content therein are © [No Name Yet Exist], 2025.
 All rights reserved.
 Unauthorized reproduction, distribution, or use without explicit permission is prohibited.